Marshall Islands: Health

-During the Castle Bravo test of the first deployable thermonuclear bomb, a miscalculation resulted in the explosion being over twice as large as predicted.
+The Castle Bravo test of the first deployable thermonuclear bomb had an unforeseen additional nuclear reactions involving lithium-7 that resulted in the explosion being over twice as large as predicted.
+Resulting in a much larger nuclear fallout than expected.
 The nuclear fallout spread eastward onto the inhabited Rongelap and Rongerik Atolls.
 These islands were not evacuated before the explosion.
-Many of the Marshall Islands natives have since suffered from radiation burns and radioactive dusting, suffering the similar fates as the Japanese fishermen aboard the Daigo Fukuryū Maru, but have received little, if any, compensation from the federal government.
+Many of the Marshall Islands natives have since suffered from radiation burns and radioactive dusting, suffering similar fates as the Japanese fishermen aboard the Daigo Fukuryū Maru, but have received little, if any, compensation from the federal government.

+In 2010, it was noted the Marshallese were having a problem finding land to bury their dead due to limited land.
+One solution they developed was to make a double grave by burying another on the same plot.

 Government

 The government of the Marshall Islands operates under a mixed parliamentary-presidential system as set forth in its 1979 Constitution.
-Elections are held every four years in universal suffrage (for all citizens above 18), with each of the twenty-four constituencies (see below) electing one or more representatives (senators) to the lower house of RMI's unicameral legislature, the Nitijela.
+Elections are held every four years in universal suffrage (for all citizens above 18), with each of the twenty-four constituencies electing one or more representatives (senators) to the lower house of RMI's unicameral legislature, the Nitijela.
 (Majuro, the capital atoll, elects five senators.)
 The President, who is head of state as well as head of government, is elected by the 33 senators of the Nitijela.
 Four of the five Marshallese presidents who have been elected since the Constitution was adopted in 1979 have been traditional paramount chiefs.

-In January 2016, senator Hilda Heine was elected by Parliament as the first female president of the Marshall Islands; previous president Casten Nemra lost office after serving two weeks in a vote of no confidence.
+In January 2016, senator Hilda Heine was elected by Parliament as the first female president of the Marshall Islands; previous president Casten Nemra lost office in a vote of no confidence after serving two weeks.

 Legislative power lies with the Nitijela.
-The upper house of Parliament, called the Council of Iroij, is an advisory body comprising twelve paramount chiefs.
+The Council of Iroij is an advisory body comprising twelve paramount chiefs.
 The executive branch consists of the President and the Presidential Cabinet, which consists of ten ministers appointed by the President with the approval of the Nitijela.
 The twenty-four electoral districts into which the country is divided correspond to the inhabited islands and atolls.
-There are currently four political parties in the Marshall Islands: Aelon̄ Kein Ad (AKA), United People's Party (UPP), Kien Eo Am (KEA) and United Democratic Party (UDP).
-Rule is shared by the AKA and the UDP.
+There are currently four political parties in the Marshall Islands: Aelon̄ Kein Ad (AKA), United People's Party (UPP), Kien Eo Am (KEA), and United Democratic Party (UDP).
+The AKA and the UDP share rulership.
 The following senators are in the legislative body: